sudo-vaibhav/stc-hack-portal-backend/readme.md

   `GET`

- 3. **Add Hackathon**
+ 3. **Add Event**
 ----
-  Adds a Hackathon to the Database, with the following data:
+  Adds a Event to the Database, with the following data:

   - startDate,
   - endDate,